exercism/cpp/docs/INSTALLATION.md

 This set of dependencies is very common for C++ projects, so if you have any issues setting it up you will find many helpful resources online.

-Many IDE's, including Microsoft's Visual Studio, Apple's Xcode, and Jetbrain's Clion bundle a compiler and CMake together, so you should only need to install the IDE.
+Many IDE's, including Microsoft's Visual Studio, Apple's Xcode, and JetBrains' CLion bundle a compiler and CMake together, so you should only need to install the IDE.

 ### A Modern C++11 Compiler